What to know about the HMPV outbreak in China – DW – 01/06/2025

 HMPV was identified by a research group in the Netherlands in 2001, and had likely spread among humans for many years prior to that.

-News of the current outbreak followed an announcement by China’s National Disease Control and Prevention Administration that it was testing a new reporting protocol in response to pneumonia cases.
+News of the current outbreak followed an announcement by China’s National Administration of Disease Control and Prevention that it was testing a new reporting protocol in response to pneumonia cases.

 What is the current situation with HMPV?